CrestoneDigital/voxly-documentation/source/settingsGuides.rst

 Add Value
 ---------

     #.
-Select the Slot you would like to enter value within.
+Select the Slot and enter the value.
         * This step only needs to be done if value being entered does not belong in current slot chosen.
     #.
 Click "+ Value" (top right)
         *  A new row will appear.